trses/screw-nut-knobs/README.md

 Allows to create hand operated star shaped knobs for hexagonal screws and nuts.
 The output is widely configurable, see the comments in the `scad` file for details.

+## Updates
+The numbers refer to issues in the GitHub Repository.

+### 2024-12-22
+* fixes #5: nut in securing hub too low, replaced the `.stl` files
+* feature #3: added support for allen screws

 ## Model on Printables

 https://www.printables.com/model/1116311-hex-nut-knobs-parametric-drehknopf-knauf-sechskant